cannatag/ldap3/README.txt

 CHANGELOG
 =========

+* 0.9.2 2014.04.01
+    - changed return value in get_response from response to (response, result) - helpful for multi threaded connections
+    - added ReusableStrategy for pooling connections

 * 0.9.1 2014.03.30
     - added laziness to test suite
     - changed ServerPool signature to accept active and exhaust parameters